ADENIUM -- A demonstrator for a next-generation beam telescope at DESY: Telescope Overview

 Monolithic Active Pixel Sensors (MAPS) are ideal for high resolution tracking telescopes at low momentum beam lines.
 Mimosa26 sensors~\cite{baudot2009,huguo2010} had been chosen for the EUDET-style telescopes, since they provide an excellent intrinsic resolution that stems from the fine pixel pitch of \SI{18.4}{\micro m}, combined with diffusion based charge collection in an up to \SI{20}{\micro\meter} thick epitaxial layer.
 Removal of the inactive silicon minimizes the amount of material the particle has to pass.

-As the long term availability of the Mimosa26 is not clear, the highly available ALPIDE sensor~\cite{suljic:2658226} is chosen for the ADENIUM telescope.
+As the long term availability of the Mimosa26 is not clear, the highly available and better performance ALPIDE sensor~\cite{suljic:2658226} is chosen for the ADENIUM telescope.Table~\ref{tab:sensor:parameters}) compares the main parameters of the two sensors.
 The ALPIDE sensor is implemented in an \SI{180}{nm} CIS process and fabricated on wafers with a \SI{25}{\um} thick high resistivity p-type epitaxial layer on a p-type substrate.
-Table~\ref{tab:sensor:parameters}) compares the main parameters of the two sensors.
-ALPIDE has a slightly larger pitch, but offers a larger active area as well as significantly shorter readout times.
+ALPIDE has a slightly larger pitch, but offers a larger active area as well as significantly shorter readout time.

 Additionally, the power-efficient design of the chip results in a negligible heat generation, allowing for passive cooling, which reduces the complexity of the mechanical design significantly compared to the existing MIMOSA26 planes.